LightDestory/qBittorrent-Search-Plugins/README.md

 This is a still growing collection of search plugins for qBittorent, an amazing and open source torrent client, maintained by me, LightDestory.

-If a plugin stops to work or you need a specific plugin, let me know by opening an issue.
+If a plugin stops working or you need a specific plugin, let me know by opening an issue.

 - [qBittorrent Search Plugins](#qbittorrent-search-plugins)
   - [Status](#status)